Superformula/flutter_test-2023/README.md

 > Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done.
+Please fork this repo and then send us a pull request to the our repo when you think you are done.
 There is no deadline for this task unless otherwise noted to you directly.

 > What if I have a question?

 Just create a new issue in this repo and we will respond and get back to you quickly.

+## Review

+The coding challenge is a take-home test upon which we'll be conducting a thorough code review once complete.
+The review will consist of meeting some more of our mobile engineers and giving a review of the solution you have designed.
+Please be prepared to share your screen and run/demo the application to the group.
+During this process, the engineers will be asking questions.